Grace Paley: Personal life and final years

 Paley's Jewish background was a vital part of her identity and work, and she found community in her local synagogue in Vermont in her later years, she was raised agnostic, with her father refusing to go to temple entirely.
 She described herself as a bigger believer in the Jewish diaspora than in Jewish nationhood, emphasizing: "I was never a Zionist."

 Paley's first marriage, to the cinematographer Jess Paley, ended in divorce in 1972 after the couple separated five years prior, though the two remained close friends.
 She married fellow poet and anti-war activist Robert Nichols later that year.
 The couple published a joint book expressing their shared activism through poetry and prose, Here and Somewhere Else, in 2007.

 Paley was a decades-long resident of West 11th Street in New York's Greenwich Village, where she raised her children, Nora and Danny.
 She did not learn to drive until she was 55.
-Paley began spending summers in Thetford, Vermont, with Nichols beginning in the 1970s; the couple eventually settled there permanently in the early '90s.
+Paley began spending summers in Thetford, Vermont, with Nichols beginning in the 1970s; the couple eventually settled there permanently in the early '90s, and she became Vermont's state poet in 2003.

 Paley died at the age of 84, after undergoing treatment for breast cancer for some time.
 She was survived by her husband, her two children and three grandchildren.
 In an interview given in the year of her death, in May 2007, Paley spoke of the dreams she had for her grandchildren, stating the desire for "a world without militarism and racism and greed—and where women don't have to fight for their place in the world."

 Awards and recognition

 Paley's honors include a Guggenheim Fellowship for Fiction (1961) and the Edith Wharton Award Certification of Merit (1986).
 She won an O'Henry Award in 1969 for her story "Distance."
 She was elected to the American Academy of Arts and Letters in 1980.

 Paley went on to receive the Rea Award for the Short Story (1993), the Vermont Governor's Award for Excellence in the Arts (1993), PEN/Malamud Award for Excellence in Short Fiction (1994) and the Jewish Cultural Achievement Award (1994).
 Paley received an honorary degree from Dartmouth University in 1998.

-She was named the first official New York State Author in 1986, and she was also named poet laureate of Vermont in 2003.
+She was named the first official New York State Author in 1986, and she was also named Poet Laureate of Vermont in 2003.

 In 2003, she received the Robert Creeley Award.
 In 2004, as a part of the F. Scott Fitzgerald Literary Festival, Paley received the Fitzgerald Award for Achievement in American Literature.
 At Dartmouth College's annual Social Justice Awards ceremony in 2006, Paley received the Lester B. Granger '18 Award for Lifetime Achievement.

 The Grace Paley Prize, a literary award, is presented by the Association of Writers & Writing Programs in her honor.